+Information for children (students)

+All students receive a safeguarding update on the first day of September which includes who the safeguarding team are, expectations regarding harmful sexual behaviours, how school supports students and actions taken as a result from speaking to students.
+Every term, students receive a safeguarding update assembly with reflections from the previous term and focus for the next term.
+Our personal development curriculum is responsive to safeguarding incidents and any local/national concern and is addressed quickly.
-- Recognising, acknowledging, and understanding the scale of harassment and abuse and that even if there are no reports it does not mean it is not happening, it may be the case that it is just not being reported - o Challenging physical behaviours (potentially criminal in nature) such as grabbing bottoms, breasts, and genitalia, pulling down trousers, flicking bras and lifting up skirts - o Challenging the attitudes that underlie such abuse (both inside and outside of the classroom) - Responsibilities of the Governing body / proprietors / management committee they must be aware of their statutory safeguarding responsibilities (effective child protection policy - childon-child abuse policy) - Ensuring that all child-on-child abuse issues are fed back to the safeguarding lead/team so that they can spot and address any concerning trends and identify those children who may need additional support - Information for children (pupils/students) give specific details of when, where, and how this information is shared this may include: - o Creating an ethos and culture in which all children feel able to share their concerns openly, in a non-judgemental environment, and have them listened to - All children are frequently told what to do if they witness or experience any form of child-onchild abuse, the effect that it can have on those who experience it and the possible reasons for it - They are regularly informed about the school's approach to all forms of child-on-child abuse, including the school's zero-tolerance approach towards all forms of child-on-child abuse, the process for reporting their concerns of child-on-child abuse and where to go for further help, support, and advice - Educating all children about the nature and prevalence of child-on-child abuse via a well embedded RHE/RSHE curriculum, PSHE curriculum or wider curriculum - Challenging the attitudes that underlie such abuse (both inside and outside of the classroom) - Information for parents/carers give specific details on engagement with parents/carers - Talking to parents, both in groups and one-to-one - Providing opportunities for parents to be involved in the review of school policies and lesson plans; and - o Encouraging parents to hold the school to account on this issue - o Asking parents what they perceive to be the risks facing their child and how they would like to see the school address those risks - Challenging the attitudes that underlie child-on-child abuse in school and/or the wider community - o Ensuring parents /carers are aware of the ethos and culture of the school or college - RHE (Relationships and Health Education) / RSHE curriculum you may wish to give specific details of your school's ethos as well as linking with your RSHE policy and curriculum development - The school have a clear set of values and standards, upheld, and demonstrated throughout all aspects of school life, which is supported by a planned programme of evidence based RSHE curriculum - Our RHE/RSHE/PSHE programme is fully inclusive and developed to be age and stage of development appropriate (especially when considering children with SEND (Special Educational Needs and Disabilities) and/or other vulnerabilities) - o We will, through our RHE/RSHE/PSHE programme promote: - Healthy and respectful relationships - Boundaries and consent - Equality and raise awareness of stereotyping and prejudice - Body confidence and self-esteem - How to recognise an abusive relationship, including coercive and controlling behaviour - The concepts of, and laws relating to sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, teenage relationship abuse (intimate personal relationships between children), and how to access support, and

-What constitutes sexual harassment and sexual violence and why these are always unacceptable
+- o Creating an ethos and culture in which all children feel able to share their concerns openly, in a non-judgemental environment, and have them listened to - All children are frequently told what to do if they witness or experience any form of child-onchild abuse, the effect that it can have on those who experience it and the possible reasons for it - They are regularly informed about the school's approach to all forms of child-on-child abuse, including the school's zero-tolerance approach towards all forms of child-on-child abuse, the process for reporting their concerns of child-on-child abuse and where to go for further help, support, and advice - Educating all children about the nature and prevalence of child-on-child abuse via a well embedded RHE/RSHE curriculum, PSHE curriculum or wider curriculum - o Challenging the attitudes that underlie such abuse (both inside and outside of the classroom)

+- Information for parents/carers all parents receive welcome email in September which outlines safeguarding policies, how to report a concern and focus for the term.
+All new Year 7 parents are required to attend an online safety/safeguarding presentation prior to their child starting in September. - Asking parents what they perceive to be the risks facing their child and how they would like to see the school address those risks - o Challenging the attitudes that underlie child-on-child abuse in school and/or the wider community - o Ensuring parents /carers are aware of the ethos and culture of the school or college - RHE (Relationships and Health Education) / RSHE curriculum Our RHE/RSHE/PSHE programme is fully inclusive and developed to be age and stage of development appropriate (especially when considering children with SEND (Special Educational Needs and Disabilities) and/or other vulnerabilities).
+Nottingham Free School has a clear set of values and standards, upheld, and demonstrated throughout all aspects of school life, which is supported by a planned programme of evidence based RSHE curriculum - We will, through our RHE/RSHE/PSHE programme promote: - Healthy and respectful relationships - Boundaries and consent - Equality and raise awareness of stereotyping and prejudice - Body confidence and self-esteem - How to recognise an abusive relationship, including coercive and controlling behaviour - The concepts of, and laws relating to sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, teenage relationship abuse (intimate personal relationships between children), and how to access support, and - What constitutes sexual harassment and sexual violence and why these are always unacceptable